 - The last caterpillar stage consumes nearly as much as all the younger stages combined.

 How to protect your plants from tomato hornworms

-Check plants at least twice per week during the summer to check for tomato hornworms.
+Check plants for tomato hornworms at least twice per week during the summer.

-- Remove weeds frequently to reduce the number of sites where worms can lay eggs.
+- Remove weeds to reduce the number of sites where worms can lay eggs.